pyg-team/pytorch_geometric/docs/source/advanced/cpu_affinity.rst

     LD_PRELOAD=(path)/libjemalloc.so (path)/libiomp5.so MALLOC_CONF=oversize_threshold:1,background_thread:true,metadata_thp:auto OMP_NUM_THREADS=(N-M) KMP_AFFINITY=granularity=fine,compact,1,0 KMP_BLOCKTIME=0 numactl -C <M-(N-1)> -m 1 python training_benchmark.py --cpu-affinity --filter_per_worker --num-workers ...

-Mean training times were obtained by taking a mean of results for each model+dataset combination at variable number of dataloader workers: [0,2,4,8,16] for the Baseline and [2,4,8,16] workers for each affinity configuration.
+Training times for each model+dataset combination were obtained by taking a mean of results  at variable number of dataloader workers: [0,2,4,8,16] for the Baseline and [2,4,8,16] workers for each affinity configuration.
 Then the affinity means were normalized with respect to the mean Baseline measurement.
 This value is denoted on the y-axis.
 The labels above each result indicate the end-to-end performance gain from using the discussed config.
 Taking the average over all model+dataset samples, the average training time is increased by: 1.53x for plain affinity and 1.85x for the affinity with socket seapration discussed in `Dual socket CPU separation`_.